msathe-tech/fortune-teller/README.md

 1. A Pivotal Application Service and access to the Marketplace
 1. Spring Cloud Services, MySQL, and RabbitMQ in the Marketplace

+First, make sure you have logged into your target PCF foundation.

 Run the following script to ensure that your environment is ready.
 If not, you may need to resolve the issues as output by the script.

 ```